fraserbenjamin/chrome-allow-copy-paste/README.md

 Some websites block your ability to copy and paste text and content from them, this extension works to prevent these restrictions from being added.

+## Usage

+When installed, by default the app can automatically block some of the simple restrictions.
+However to avoid the more complex ones, you'll need to open Chrome Developer Tools, select the **Allow Copy/Paste** tab and click the button to reload the page with the added scripts.

 ## Development